 July 18, 2006 and re-signed August 21, 2008

-Implementation Team Members.
+Implementation Team Members

 - Compliance Assistance Specialist, Madison OSHA Office

 - Implementation Team Meetings

 Mr. Vaughn and the Madison CAS met on November 20, 2009 to discuss the alliance and potential projects between OSHA and the South Central Wisconsin Building and Construction Trades Council.

 A Construction Workforce Diversity Meeting was attended on December 4, 2009.